kubernetes-sigs/gateway-api/geps/gep-2643/index.md

   //   hostname.
 For example, `test.example.com` and `*.example.com` would both
   //   match.
 On the other hand, `example.com` and `test.example.net` would not
   //   match.
+  // * A listener with `something.example.com` as the hostname matches a
+  //   TLSRoute with hostname `*.example.com`.
   //
   // If both the Listener and TLSRoute have specified hostnames, any
   // TLSRoute hostnames that do not match any Listener hostname MUST be